OPTIMALSYSTEMS/yuuvis-widget-grid-demo/README.md

 # yuuvis widget grid demo app

-On this branch we extend the default grid by a collction of yuuvis Momentung related widgets.
+On this branch we extend the default grid by a collction of yuuvis Momentum related widgets.
 To do so we need to add some new dependencies:

 - [@yuuvis/widget-grid-widgets](https://www.npmjs.com/package/@yuuvis/widget-grid-widgets)   (Library containing the widgets)
 - [@yuuvis/framework](https://www.npmjs.com/package/@yuuvis/framework)    (peer dependency for the widgets)